mrizkimaulidan/get/README.md

 # get

-Personal tools for downloading files from websites using wget based on the looping ID of the website content.
+Personal tool for downloading files from websites using wget based on the looping ID of the website content.
 Usually for downloading a lot of files and having an auto increment ID.

 ### Prerequisites